Ari has been on a mission to learn to bake more fun, complicated and beautiful desserts.

-- 2 tbsp granulated sugar, divided (I tbsp for each ramekin)
+- 2 tablespoons granulated sugar, divided (1 tablespoon for each ramekin)

-- Preheat oven to 350.
-At this point, I also like to get 2 cups of water into a saucepan and put on low-medium heat.
-(This is going to be used to put in an 8x8 pan when the creme brûlée is placed in the oven.)
+- Preheat oven to 350°F. At this point, I also like to get 2 cups of water into a saucepan and put on low-medium heat.
+(This is going to be used to put in an 8 x 8 pan when the crème brûlée is placed in the oven.)

-- Stir together the 2 tbsp of milk and heavy cream.
-Bring to boil and pay attention because you're going to want to remove this off the stove as soon as it boils or it will overflow!
+- Stir together the milk and heavy cream.
+Bring to boil and pay attention, because you're going to want to remove this off the stove as soon as it boils or it will overflow!

 - In a separate bowl, whisk the egg yolks with the sugar until completely combined.
 Stir in vanilla extract.

 - This is when patience is important.
 You are going to combine the cream and milk mixture to the egg mixture.
 If you do this too fast, your eggs will curdle.
 You want to temper the eggs slowly by adding the hot mixture only a little at a time.
 I take a ladle to add mine one scoop at a time, continuously mixing.